 Authorised Representative & UK Responsible Person (Cosmetics)

-Manufacturers of Cosmetics must comply with the essential requirements of the Regulation (EC) No 1223/2009 on cosmetic products, or the UK Cosmetic Products Enforcement Regulations 2013, which have been amended by the Product Safety and Metrology etc (Amendment etc) (EU Exit) Regulations 2019.
+Manufacturers of Cosmetics must comply with the essential requirements of Regulation (EC) No 1223/2009 on cosmetic products, or the UK Cosmetic Products Enforcement Regulations 2013, which have been amended by the Product Safety and Metrology etc (Amendment etc) (EU Exit) Regulations 2019.

 It is an offence for a UK responsible person to supply a cosmetic product that may cause damage to human health when applied under normal or reasonably foreseeable conditions of use, taking into account:

 - Its presentation (and in particular, its form, odour, colour, appearance, packaging, labelling, volume or size) should not endanger the health and safety of consumers due to confusion with foodstuffs